 A will can outline how their real estate will be divided and the trustee that can take over in case of death.

 If the couple hopes to retire early, they can increase their retirement portfolio and investment vehicles to achieve their goals quickly.
-For example, if they invest in bonds or a dividend portfolio, they will be able to earn a constant income from it in addition to their pension and retirement benefits.

 See Related: RealtyMogul Review